Doctoral Degrees (PhD and DHCE) in Catholic Healthcare Ethics

 Program Requirements

 The Doctoral Degree Program adopts the following Course Planner to enable students to track their coursework.
 All courses are 3-credit hours.
 All course selections must be approved by the student's academic advisor.
-The only mandatory course is HCE 759 Methods in HCE.
-Students choose their remaining courses from the following:
+The only mandatory courses are HCE 749-Empirical Methods in Healthcare Ethics and HCE 759-Normative Methods in HCE.
+Students choose their remaining courses from the listing of courses or clinical experiences.
+The clinical experiences are electives and count towards the degree.

 The Ph.D. degree is a research degree that combines academic and clinical education to train students in a systematic and critical manner to be scholars in the field.
 Hence, the Ph.D. dissertation focuses on appropriate research and writing competencies to be successful scholars in the field.